-Sometimes in life we come across people who defy our regular belief systems about how people “should be”.
-Whilst we assume that most people follow the golden rule of “treat others the way that you would like to be treated”, there are definitely some individuals who are not guided by this principle and regularly break this rule.
+Sometimes in life, we come across people who defy our natural belief systems about how people “should be”.
+For example, while we assume that most people follow the golden rule of “treat others the way that you would like to be treated”, there are definitely some individuals who are not guided by this principle and regularly break this rule.

 These people may be considered “toxic” because their behaviours leave a trail of destruction behind them wherever they go.
 This is usually in the form of other people who are left feeling distressed, confused, isolated, trapped, depressed, angry, afraid, guilty, grieving, and potentially traumatised about how they have been treated.
 And that’s not to mention the financial, social, occupational or legal consequences that can arise from an interaction, encounter or a relationship with a toxic person.

-A toxic person has no real concern for anyone apart from themselves, except for how other people could help or hinder them from being able to get what they want, physically or emotionally.
+A toxic person has no real concern for anyone apart from themselves, except for how other people could help or hinder them from getting what they want, physically or emotionally.
 The three main ways that they will try to emotionally manipulate others into doing what they would like are through a sense of fear, obligation, and guilt (FOG).

-Anytime that you notice that FOG is being used against you to try and get you to do something you don’t want to do, look out.
+Anytime you notice that FOG is being used against you to try and get you to do something you don’t want to do, look out.
 A loving person will encourage us to be the best that we can be.
-A toxic person will instead encourage us to be what they need us to be, which may be very different to what is actually in our best interests.
+Instead, a toxic person will help us be what they need us to be, which may be very different from what is actually in our best interests.

 Worse still, toxic people will typically:

 (a) not admit to having done anything wrong, even when presented with the facts,

 (b) honestly believe that they haven’t done anything wrong or haven’t intended to do so, and instead blame you or someone else for how they felt or what they did, and

 © try to convince others of their innocence, even if this involves a real stretching of the truth or outright lying.